oracle official Web Site ManualiOracle.it

 alter system switch logfile;

-This file is useful in order to do a hot backup of the database.
+This file is useful in order to do a hot backup (not RMAN) of the database.

 What the file says: